-Through the Eyes of fire: A father's note to his son on violence against women
+Through the Eyes of Fire: A father's hope for His Sons in a world filled with violence against women

 I couldn't sleep.
 When I closed my eyes my head spun.
 When opened, everything I looked at pulsed.
 The walls grew and stretched, then shrunk back down only to grow and stretch again.
 I wasn't feeling well, and when I got sick, I hallucinated.
 For a long time, I thought perhaps, the things I saw, were nothing more than elaborate nightmares.
 But my mother, to this day talks about the strange things I would do or say while ill.
 She once described an episode I had, in which I ran to her bedroom horrified.
 I can still picture the little green men in cowboy boots.
 They had chased me to her room, and surrounded her bed.
 I was 8 years old.

 The night I saw fire wasn't long after that.
 The night I saw fire, I had come down with a temperature, and had been lying, frightened, in bed, when the fighting started.
 My mom and dad fought a lot.
 I can't remember a time they didn't fight.
 I'm sure there was a time.
 A time when she was all my dad could think about.
 I'd like to think they would talk deep into the night.
 Maybe about the family they would have, or the one they already did.
 Maybe she would fall asleep in his arms, and he would allow his arm to go numb, so as not to wake her.
 I would like to think my sister and I were the result of their love for each other, and I suppose that is likely.
 Still, all I can do is imagine, because what I remember is the shouting and hitting.
 The drinking and cussing.